vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/18_THE_NATURE_OF_THE_VEDIC_SACRIFICE/6_Fire_and_Sacrifice.md

 * TS. vi.
 8. 8.3.

 * On the Bali type of offering see especially Arbman, Rudra, pp. 68 ff.; for Ger- many, see Helm, Altgerm.
 Rel. i.
 244 f., 294.
 Throwing in the air is appropriate for celestial deities; thus the Mongolian milk offering to the sun is thus per- formed, Ratzel, Völkerkunde, i.
-649. KÇS. i.
+649. KŚS. i.
 1. 16; ix.
 3. 7; v.
 10. 13, 18;

 HGS. ii, 9.5.
 For the practice of hang- ing gifts to deities of fertility on trees, cf. Cook, Zeus, i.
 583, 592; Helm, Alt- germ.
 Rel. i.
 244 f.
 Hubert and Mauss (Année sociol. ii.
 75, 76) ascribe to offerings by precipitation the character of the expulsion of evil.